swapnilsparsh/DevEmpire/CONTRIBUTING.md

 ## Submitting Contributions👩‍💻👨‍💻

+Do styling changes in the respective **Sass** file.

+If you are facing any difficulties you can refer to this [documentation](https://sass-lang.com/guide).

 Below you will find the process and workflow used to review and merge your changes.

 ### Step 0 : Find an issue